Damon Webb

-Damon Webb (born November 25, 1995) is a gridiron football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Damon Webb (born November 25, 1995) is an American professional football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Ohio State and was signed by the Tennessee Titans as an undrafted free agent in 2018.

-Early life and education
+Early life and college

 Damon Webb was born on November 25, 1995, in Detroit, Michigan.
 He played college football at Ohio State University, playing four seasons.
 He appeared in 35 games during his time with Ohio State, recording 131 tackles, four for a loss, six interceptions and two touchdowns.
 As a senior, he made five of his six career interceptions, placing second in the Big Ten Conference.
 In the 2017 Cotton Bowl, the final game of his college career, Webb returned an interception for a touchdown in a win over USC.
 For his efforts he earned Cotton Bowl MVP honors.
 He was named third-team All-Big Ten following the year.

 Professional career

 Tennessee Titans

-After going unselected in the 2018 NFL Draft, Webb was signed by the Tennessee Titans as an undrafted free agent.
+After going unselected in the 2018 NFL draft, Webb was signed by the Tennessee Titans as an undrafted free agent.
 He played in four preseason games with the team, making five tackles and two pass deflections.
 He was released at roster cuts and re-signed to the practice squad the next day.
 He spent the whole season with their practice squad, before being released in July 2019.